nodetec/relayrunner/docs/server/firewall.md

 ## Check Status

-After enabling UFW, you can check the status by running the following command:
+After enabling UFW, you can check the status by running:

 ```bash
 ufw status